Charminbear/QueryStringConverter/readme.md

 * orderBy - valid inputs: +field & field for Ascending, -field for Descending sortOrder of the Field.
 Comma-separated for multiple sort fields in the order given.
 * fields - Comma-separated fields to include in the Answer-Object.
-* include - Comma-separated relation-objects to include in the Answer-Object

 ##Adapters:
 **Sequelize**